Science

 Selenium.
 This mineral aids with our metabolism and thyroid, but we only need a small amount of it—which most women get easily through food sources like nuts and fish.* (3)

 Nutrient overflow is one thing.
-Artificial colorants are quite another, especially since they may be difficult to discern on a multivitamin label.
-We skip unnecessary extras like colorants, mystery fillers, sugar, and major allergens like gluten.
-Instead, we focus on high-quality, vegan-friendly nutrients your body needs… without the B.S.*
+Mystery ingredients are quite another, especially since they may be difficult to discern on a multivitamin label.
+We skip unnecessary extras like sugar and major allergens like gluten.
+Instead, we focus on high-quality, vegan-friendly nutrients our bodies need… without the B.S.*

 Basically, we decluttered the multivitamin for you.
 But the nutrients we do include in our multivitamins are where we focus on the “more” in “less is more.”
 It wasn’t enough for us to zero in on common nutritional gaps most of us need help with (and skip the rest).
 We also had to cross the globe to find high-quality forms of those nutrients, and house them in a minty-tab bottle to help make taking multivitamins a much better experience.

 That said, as skeptics, we don’t just want you to take us at our word—we’re committed to showing you the receipts along the way.
-That’s why we invested in a gold standard (now-published!), university-led clinical study to quantify the impact of Essential for Women 18+, the results of which were significant: Essential for Women 18+ was shown to increase vitamin D3 levels by 43% and omega-3 DHA levels by 41% in just 12 weeks (and two capsules a day).
+That’s why we invested in a gold standard (now-published!), university-led clinical study to quantify the impact of Essential for Women Multivitamin 18+, the results of which were significant: Essential for Women 18+ was shown to increase vitamin D3 levels by 43% and omega-3 DHA levels by 41% in just 12 weeks (and two capsules a day).
+The best vitamins to take are the ones that help support nutrient gaps in our diet.
 In other words, it’s doing more with less—an MO we can definitely stand behind.*

-By the way—we take the same "less is more" approach with Essential Protein, our new daily shake featuring plant-based protein and handcrafted vanilla flavor.
+By the way—we take the same "less is more" approach with Essential Protein, our clean, Made Traceable® plant-based protein that helps support lean muscle mass and muscle recovery*

 References: